StefaneeT/RA-Statistics-Course/Module 3: Machine Learning/8) Statistics in Machine Learning.md

 This is where the integration of statistics and machine learning shines.
 Statistics provides the essential principles that form the foundation of machine learning.

-Creating machine learning models: Statistics offers methodologies and principles for developing machine learning models.
+Statistics offers methodologies and principles for developing machine learning models.
 For example, linear regression employs the statistical method of least squares to determine coefficients.
-Understanding results: Statistical concepts help interpret the output of machine learning models.
+Statistical concepts also help interpret the output of machine learning models.
 Metrics such as p-value, confidence intervals, and R-squared offer a statistical perspective on the model’s performance.
-Model validation: Statistical techniques play a key role in validating and refining machine learning models.
+In addition, statistical techniques play a key role in validating and refining machine learning models.
 Methods like hypothesis testing, cross-validation, and bootstrapping quantify model performance and help prevent issues like overfitting.
-Supporting advanced methods: Even sophisticated machine learning algorithms, such as neural networks, rely on statistical principles.
+Even sophisticated machine learning algorithms, such as neural networks, rely on statistical principles.
 Optimization methods like gradient descent, used to train these models, stem from statistical theory.

-A strong grasp of statistics not only aids in constructing and validating machine learning models but also enables meaningful interpretation of their outputs.
+A strong grasp of statistics not only aids in constructing and validating machine learning models but also enables meaningful interpretation of outputs.

 <img width="550" alt="Ensemble Models" src="https://miro.medium.com/v2/resize:fit:400/0*0o8cCtW-obWCQBHA.png">